RaphaelFrancois/Project-CP-class/README.md

 I use also the boolean pEquals (to check if password1 == password2) and pCharOccMet (to check that no character is repeaded more than two times)

+I added some comments in the code to make some things a bit clearer